 BVUA is required to make in lieu of tax payments for its electric division under the terms of the TVA Power Contract.
 BVUA is not required to make in lieu of tax payments for either its water or wastewater divisions.
-The amount accrued at year end is based on a TVA formula and is paid from BVUA's general electric revenue.
+This payment comes from BVUA's electric revenue.
 Under the terms of the TVA Power Contract, the in lieu of tax payment is reduced by the amount of the consumption tax each jurisdiction taxed during the year.